JhonathanNicolas/VHDL-Nexus/README.md

 ![OpenSource](https://img.shields.io/badge/-OpenSource-orange)
 # VHDL Nexus

-Welcome to the VHDL Challenges Repository!
+Welcome to the VHDL Nexus Repository!
 This repository provides a collection of exercises focused on hardware description and design using the VHDL language.
 Whether you're a beginner or an experienced FPGA engineer, you can find a challenge suited to your skill level.

 ## Table of Contents